 The Hills Academy

 The Hills Academy is a vibrant and diverse school with strong values as central to our happy and safe environment.
-We have been recognised as 'Outstanding', by Ofsted, since 1997 and we pride ourselves in combining high attainment with excellent extra-curricular opportunities for all our pupils.
+We passionately believe in the right of every child to have a first class education that lays down the foundations for future success and prepares them for the challenges and opportunities of 21st Century living.
+We pride ourselves in combining high attainment with excellent extra-curricular opportunities for all our pupils.
 Dedicated and committed staff, governors, volunteers, parent groups and student forums continue to drive forward the success and growth of the school.

 As an inclusive environment we are focused on meeting the individual needs of our whole school community.
 Learning is personalised for each pupil and our children have the independence to determine much of this; evaluating their own achievements and setting themselves challenging targets for the future.